How To Pay International Contractors in Ukraine [2024]

 How do you turn a contractor into an employee in Ukraine?

 While there are many benefits to hiring contractors (saving on payroll taxes, more flexibility, etc.), sometimes you do need full-time employees.
-If you need to transition a contractor in Ukraine to full-time status, Rippling has you covered.
+If you want to transition a contractor in Ukraine to full-time status, you'll need a legal entity.
+You can either establish one yourself or use an employer of record (EOR) service.